Hidden Markov Models for Multivariate Panel Data: Introduction

 \section{Introduction}

 Panel data arise from repeatedly collecting information on several subjects across several points in time.
 Research studies that utilize panel data are called longitudinal studies and are often found in clinical or sociological research.
-Difficulties may arise when analyzing panel data because the correlation that can occur within and between observations must be accounted for.
-Additionally, missing data and dropouts are unavoidable and need to be properly accounted for.
+Difficulties may arise when analyzing panel data because missing data and dropouts are unavoidable and need to be properly accounted for.

 One method of analysis for this type of data is model-based clustering, where the intent is to find groupings of observations in the data.
 A special case of model-based clustering uses dependent mixture models such as hidden Markov models (HMMs).
 HMMs are stochastic models that look to estimate an unobserved process based on an observed process, thus capturing underlying properties of the data.
 The unobserved process, or state sequence, is assumed to be a Markov chain, i.e., the next state is dependent on the past and present through the present state only.
 This dependent process makes these models useful in many applications including finance, epidemiology, sociology, and animal behaviour.